Islington Village

 Islington Village has a practical advantage over many comparable Etobicoke neighbourhoods for families with school-age children: the catchment public elementary school runs JK to Grade 8 with no grade gap.
 This matters because children attend one school through all of elementary, simplifying logistics for families and removing the mid-elementary school search that buyers in Grade 6 cutoff catchments must navigate.

-The catchment secondary school is Etobicoke Collegiate Institute, a large TDSB high school with broad academic and arts offerings.
+Etobicoke Collegiate Institute serves many addresses in the Islington Village core; it is a large TDSB high school with broad academic and arts offerings.
+Because secondary boundaries are address-specific, confirm the assignment for a particular property with the TDSB.
 Catholic school options are available through the TCDSB.
 Etobicoke School of the Arts, a specialized arts program requiring an audition, is accessible to Islington Village students and represents one of the more distinctive secondary options in the broader Etobicoke area for students with a strong artistic focus.

 TDSB attendance area boundaries change periodically, sometimes with little public notice.
 Do not assume your Islington Village address falls within the Islington Junior Middle School or Etobicoke Collegiate Institute catchments based solely on neighbourhood name or proximity.
 Verify your specific address directly with the TDSB at tdsb.on.ca/Find-your/Schools before purchasing.
 Catholic school catchments are administered separately by the TCDSB.